Harry Gibbs: Early career (1917–1970)

 Harry Talbot Gibbs was educated at the Ipswich Grammar School and later at Emmanuel College at the University of Queensland, where he was President of the University of Queensland Union.
 He graduated from the latter with a Bachelor of Arts with honours in 1937 and a Bachelor of Laws in 1939.
 The same year he was admitted to the bar, but his legal career was interrupted by World War II and he served in the Australian Military Forces from 1942 to 1945 and in the Second Australian Imperial Force in Papua New Guinea, attaining the rank of Captain.
 He married Muriel Dunn in 1944 and the couple had three daughters and a son (Barbara, Mary, Margaret and Harry).
 His younger brother Wylie Gibbs was a federal Liberal MP in the 1960s.

 While stationed in Papua New Guinea, Gibbs developed an interest in its legal system and was awarded a Master of Laws based on his research.
 He returned to the practice of law following the war and was appointed Queen's Counsel in 1957, while also lecturing in law at the University of Queensland.

 Gibbs served as a judge on the Supreme Court of Queensland from 8 June 1961 until 24 June 1967.
 He was the first law graduate of the University of Queensland to join that Court.
 In 1963, Gibbs was appointed Chair of the Supreme Court of Queensland Library Committee and held the position until 1967.

 In 1967 Gibbs was appointed to the Federal Court of Bankruptcy and the ACT Supreme Court.
 He was appointed as a judge at a relatively early age of 44 due to his reputation at the bar.

+National Hotel Royal Commission

 During his service, he was appointed as a Royal Commissioner in the National Hotel Royal Commission following allegations that the hotel was the centre of a network of vice including a call girl ring with support of senior members of the Queensland Police Force.
-Gibbs found that the allegations were not correct.
+Gibbs concluded that the allegations were not correct.
+The subsequent Fitzgerald Inquiry showed that corruption was in fact widespread and systematic.

 Critics such as Evan Whitton and Richard Ackland claim that Gibbs inappropriately followed the hearsay rules, excluding a great deal of evidence despite the fact that Royal Commissioners are not bound to follow such rules.
-He also chaired a committee of inquiry into the expansion of the Australian sugar industry.